hrefjeff/sfv_old/index.md

 ### <a name="head0"></a>Step 0.
 GO TO YOUR LOCAL FIGHTING GAME MEETUPS!

-This isn't in the video but I had to find somewhere early on in this entry to stress this.
+This isn't in the video but I had to find a place somewhere early on in this post to stress this.

 ### <a name="head1"></a>Step 1.
 Study your replays